|First seen: Sonic & Knuckles (1994)|

 Eggman created this robot intending to surpass his strongest robots, including the other Metals.
 However, it demonstrated its true strength on its first mission: thanks to its comical body, it ignores air resistance . . .
 Eggman boasts of the offensive abilities he gave it, and it still matches Metal Sonic's speed.

 [Appearance requirements] Collect 5 tokens in Regal Ruin in Grand Prix mode and finish better than fourth place to begin a one-on-one match with Eggmanrobo.
 Win this race and Eggmanrobo will become a possible choice on the character select screen.

 — Sonic Channel

-In the original Dreamcast version of the game, Eggrobo could be downloaded in Eggrobo Kart Racing as a playable character for use in the racing minigame.
-In the GameCube remake, he had to be unlocked for use in the racing minigame by clearing all of Rouge the Bat's missions.
+In the original Dreamcast version of Sonic Adventure 2, Eggrobo could be downloaded in Eggrobo Kart Racing as a playable character for use in the Kart Racing minigame.
+In the GameCube and 2012 versions, he had to be unlocked for use in the racing minigame by clearing all of Rouge the Bat's missions.
 He was not part of the game's actual story or any normal stage.